Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 9 Oktober 2025 18.23.14 UTC
+- WIB: Kamis, 9 Oktober 2025 19.56.12 UTC
-- WITA: Kamis, 9 Oktober 2025 19.23.14 UTC
+- WITA: Kamis, 9 Oktober 2025 20.56.12 UTC
-- WIT: Kamis, 9 Oktober 2025 20.23.14 UTC
+- WIT: Kamis, 9 Oktober 2025 21.56.12 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

 Kategori: success